cristianoliveira/vim-react-html-snippets/README.md

 # Vim React Html Snippets

-A Vim snippet library for React in ES6.
+A Vim   -  library for React in ES6.
 This plugin only provides the html(jsx) snippets if you are searching for snippets when creating the react components structures take a look in this project: